-One reason why it is so difficult to eradicate an invasive plant that uses rhizomes to propagate itself is that, from a piece of rhizome left behind in the soil (after you have tried to dig the plant out, for instance), a new plant can emerge.
-Examples of aggressive and/or invasive plants that spread out of control with the help of rambunctious rhizomes include:
+The thuggish nature of much of the vegetation you will find on invasive plants lists, including Oriental bittersweet (Celastrus orbiculatus), is due to the vigor of the rhizomes of these aggressive plants.
+One reason why it is so difficult to eradicate an invasive plant that uses rhizomes to multiply is that, from a piece of rhizome left behind in the soil (after you have tried to dig the plant out, for instance), a new plant can emerge.
+Examples of aggressive weeds and/or invasive plants that spread out of control with the help of rhizomes include:

 Thuggish Landscape Plants That Spread via Rhizomes

-But it is not just weedy plants that can spread via rhizomes.
-Some of the attractive plants that we use in landscaping share this quality with the unattractive plants listed above.
+But it is not just totally undesirable plants that can spread via rhizomes.
+Some of the attractive plants that we use in landscaping share this quality with unattractive, weedy plants.